shrsr/ansible/docs/docsite/rst/dev_guide/developing_modules_general_aci.rst

 * Go to **ansible-aci -> plugins -> modules** folder.
 The new module goes in this folder.

-So let's look at how a typical ACI module is built up.
+So let's look at how a typical ACI module is built.

 .. _aci_dev_guide_module_structure: